JasonN3/openvox_modules/domain_join/AD_Setup.md

 # Joining RHEL machines directly to Microsoft AD

 ## Configuring your AD groups for RBAC (Role Based Access Control)

+For a description of RBAC, please check out DNSStuff's description of [what is RBAC](https://www.dnsstuff.com/rbac-vs-abac-access-control#what-is-rbac)

 ### Access to specific machines
 - For each machine create two groups.
 Both groups will include the short name of the machine.
 One of the groups will be for machine specific `SSH` access and the other will be machine specific `SUDO` access
   Example: